yetamrra/termcopy/README.md

 its inner `TERM` to `screen` or `screen-256color`.
 The two terminal overrides may not be needed, or you may need an additional entry for your own `TERM` value, depending on the exact contents of your terminfo database.
-I don't think it turns to include these even if your terminfo already has them.
+I don't think it hurts to include these even if your terminfo already has them.

 ## kitty